This article was originally published on December 20, 2024, and updated on April 15, 2026.

 Self-Employed/Owner-Operators: You're the boss, which means you're probably shelling out cash left and right to keep your business rolling.
 Good news—practically everything you spend to keep your truck moving and your business growing is fair game for deductions.
 From oil changes to that midnight coffee at the truck stop, if it helps you haul loads, it probably counts.

-Not sure where you stand?
-Here's your quick reality check: if you're filing a Schedule C with your taxes, congratulations—you're in the sweet spot for claiming tax credits for truck drivers.
+Still not sure where you stand?
+If you're filing a Schedule C as a self-employed driver, you’re typically eligible to claim business expense deductions related to your trucking operation.
 When in doubt, pull up the IRS criteria for independent contractors.
 Trust us, this is one piece of homework that pays off.

 13 truck driver tax deductions you should know